wp-plugins/brandfolder/readme.txt

 === Brandfolder - Organize and share your brand assets. ===
 Contributors: parterburn
-Tags: brand asset management, brand management, share your brand, logo upload, logo management, build your brand, marketing tool
+Tags: brand asset management, brand management, digital asset management, DAM, logo upload, logo management, share your logo, marketing tool, brand building
 Requires at least: 3.0
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 2.1
+Stable tag: 2.2

 Our simple plugin creates a beautiful web view for anybody to access your logos, product images, brand information, and plenty more.